HelloWorld017/XcelNgien/README.md

 # XcelNgien
-An xceled ngien for minigames.
+A xceled ngien for minigames.

 This offers checking players, warps, etc... for developing minigames.